Frequently Asked Questions

 How is the center brace stronger than other aquariums?

-Our Lifetime Aquariums® have marine-grade anodized aluminum center supports that are reinforced with a secondary aluminum bracket and riveted for extra strength.
-No longer is the center bracket a long-term failure risk.
-Our anodized, marine-grade aluminum frames will never turn brittle and crack like a plastic frame.
+Our Lifetime Aquariums® have marine-grade anodized aluminum center supports reinforced with a secondary aluminum bracket and riveted for extra strength.
+No longer is the center bracket a long-term failure risk!
+Our anodized, aluminum frames will never turn brittle and crack like a plastic one.

 Back to Top